Skip to content

 • index.ts Entry point for the MCP server

-• server.ts Main server definition, defining tools and resources
+• server.ts Main server definition

 • Directoryresources/